games647/PaperBox/README.md

 ## Description

 Build the Minecraft Paper server software using an optimized container layout format.
-The [JIB-Tool](https://github.com/GoogleContainerTools/jib) builds OCI images by separating library dependencies into a different layer than the actual source code (here: Spigot/Paper changes).
+The [JIB-Tool](https://github.com/GoogleContainerTools/jib) builds OCI or Docker images by separating library dependencies into a different layer than the actual source code (here: Spigot/Paper changes).
 This improves layer cache utilization, because libraries are less likely to be updated than the source code.
 In the end, this provides the following benefits:

 * Reduced network traffic: OCI images are downloaded by layer.
 If the library layer is already present and there are no